Observational Measures of Halo Properties Beyond Mass: Introduction

-In this context, it has been known for a long time that halo properties correlate with the larger-scale environment \citep{Gao05,Gao07,Wechsler06,Hahn07,Hahn07b,Wang11}.
-The correlation between halo clustering and properties beyond halo mass is known as assembly bias or \textit{secondary bias}, the term we use here \citep{Mao18}.
+In this context, it has been known for a long time that halo properties correlate with the larger-scale environment \citep{Gao05,Wechsler06,Gao07,Hahn07,Hahn07b,Wang11}.
+The correlation between halo clustering and properties beyond halo mass is known as assembly bias or \textit{secondary bias}, the term we use here \citep{Salcedo18,Mao18}.
 Secondary bias exists for halo growth rates, assembly times, spins, and concentrations, among many other properties \citep[see previous references, as well as][]{Lazeyras17,Villarreal17,Salcedo18}.
-Critically, secondary bias is \textit{scale-dependent} \citep{Gao05,Wechsler06,Sunayama16}, so the correlation between halo properties and clustering depends on the distance scale.
-While this has been presented as a problem---i.e., that no halo definition exists for which secondary bias vanishes \citep{Villarreal17}---here, we recast it as an opportunity.
-As we show in this paper, different halo properties cause unique scale-dependent clustering biases.
-These clustering biases are inherited by galaxies, with the result that galaxy clustering offers unique insights into host halo properties beyond halo mass.
+Critically, secondary bias is \textit{scale-dependent} \citep{Gao05,Wechsler06,Sunayama16}, so the correlation between halo properties and clustering depends on the distance scale especially in the 1-2 Mpc regime.
+While this has been presented as a problem---i.e., that no halo definition exists for which secondary bias vanishes on all scales \citep{Villarreal17}---here, we recast it as an opportunity.
+Different halo properties have unique scale-dependent clustering \citep{Gao05,Wechsler06,Sunayama16}, and these clustering differences are inherited by galaxies.
+As a result, galaxy clustering offers unique insights into host halo properties beyond halo mass.